RockefellerArchiveCenter/docs-guide/add-content.md

 ---
 ```

-**Note: the title of the page is the header 1.
-The headings in the Markdown should always start with heading level 2 (`##`).
-The level 2 headings will also be used to build the table of contents on the website so improve user navigation.**
+Note: the title of the page is the header 1.
+The headings in the Markdown files should always start with heading level 2 (##).
+The level 2 headings will be used to build the table of contents on the website so improve user navigation.

 #### Acknowledgements